 If you aren’t comfortable with anything a tattoo artist does or doesn’t do, move on.
 When you have diabetes, you want to make sure you can get your tattoo safely, and the right tattoo artist will respect that.

 If possible, you should get an initial consultation with a tattoo artist.
 You can use the appointment to ask about the artist’s procedures and tools they use to do tattoos.
 Your tattoo artist may be able to alter the tattoo procedure to account for your diabetes.

 The process should be the same, as all reputable tattooists use sanitary supplies, but incorporating breaks for snacks or medication could be helpful for keeping you comfortable and safe.
 Having diabetes may also change the aftercare that your tattoo artist recommends, especially if you bruise or bleed easily.

-It can seem embarrassing to bring up a medical condition to your artist, but it’s important for you to get a tattoo while reducing your risk of complications.
+It can seem embarrassing to bring up a medical condition to your artist, yet it’s important for you to get a tattoo while reducing your risk of complications.
 For example, if you experience a low while getting your tattoo, either the artist or a support person should know how to recognize the dangers and help you treat it.

 Getting the Tattoo